hphelion/documentation/cli.unix.2.block-storage.md

 ##Adding Volumes## {#AddingVolumes}

-To add a new volume:
+To add a new volume, run:

     $ hpcloud volumes:add kweller 1
     Created volume 'kweller' with id '038d0e77'.

-To create a bootable volume from (bootable image or raw image) image:
+To create a bootable volume from (bootable image or raw image) image, run:

     $ hpcloud volumes:add bootable 10 -i d6a89a5d
     Created volume 'bootable' with id '3407653b'.